Dalgona/serum-site/pages/docs/project-structure.md

 such as pictures, video clips, audio files, etc. You may remove this directory if none of your pages or blog posts uses media files.
 Read [Assets and Media](%page:docs/asset_media) document for more information.

+## `files` Directory

+Files or directories in this directory will be copied to the root directory of your website after Serum has successfully built your project.
+This is useful, for example, when you need to set favicons for your website.

 ## `mix.exs`